L-TMS-CERT/EyeOnThreat/README.md

 USAGE LIMITATIONS
 ------------

- > Rate Limit
- The API rate limit is set to 1 requests per second.
+* **Rate Limit**: The API rate limit is set to 1 requests per second.
 If this limit is exceeded, the request is rejected.

- > Query Limit
- Free accounts have a queries limit set to 100 queries per day.Exceeding this limit the account is blocked.
+* **Query Limit**: Free accounts have a queries limit set to 100 queries per day.Exceeding this limit the account is blocked.

 Documentation